Algorithm-Alchemist/DragDropTool/README.md

 # Getting Started with Drag & Drop Tool

-This is a private project to act as a merchandising tool.
+This is act as a merchandising tool.
 This project was bootstrapped with [Create React App].

 ## Available Scripts